juanpc2018/-SOLVED-PulseAudio-audio-problem/README.md

 but does Not work well going Down from a Higher SR file / source 48Khz, 88.2Khz, 96Khz to 44.1Khz Hw output.

-the proper way in theory is to change the USB interface Sample Rate internal clock to use the proper Sample Rate required for the audio file, or a Higher Sample Rate. *Oversampling. if the file is 44.1Khz but the Sound interface is 48Khz, 88.2Khz 96Khz, works Ok.
+the proper way in theory is to change the USB interface Sample Rate internal clock to use the proper Sample Rate required for the audio file, or a Higher Sample Rate. *Oversampling.

+if the file is 44.1Khz but the Sound interface is 48Khz, 88.2Khz 96Khz, works Ok.
-Pulse Audio Sample Rate works ok going Up, from a lower sample rate to higher output. but Not Downwards.
+Pulse Audio Sample Rate works ok going Up, from a lower sample rate file to higher SR output. but Not Downwards.

 Workarround was using JackAudio,